Wild Walking – The Samango Safari

 ABOUT THE SAMANGO SAFARI:

 The Samango Safari is a four to five hour experience that starts at Lemonwood Cottages with an introductory talk and delicious breakfast.
-Lemonwood is situated on the edge of an indigenous mistbelt forest in the Dargle Valley conservancy.
+Lemonwood is situated on the edge of an indigenous mistbelt forest.
 Valuable work conducted by local conservancies in the midlands has helped preserve these magnificent forests and the area has been highly rated as one having irreplaceable biodiversity.
 Guests traverse through forest and grasslands searching for the threatened samango monkey (ssp.
 Cercopithecus albogularis labiatus).
 The environment is conducive to heightening one’s senses, and allows for a powerful connection to nature while practicing non-threatening primate body language. .
 Being forest specialists that spend most of the time in the canopy, and with fluctuating foraging routes, samango observations cannot be 100% guaranteed.
 It is however extremely rare not to hear them vocalizing.
 The environment is also home to a wide variety of other wild animals, including Cape reedbuck, porcupines, bushpigs, duiker, bushbuck, oribi, caracal, serval and supports a rich diversity of birdlife, such as the Knysna lourie, Cape parrot, narina trogon, tree hyrax, and various raptors.

 Guests have the choice to book one or two nights at Lemonwood Cottages or to meet us there at 7.30 am on the day of the experience.
 A visit to Lemonwood offers wildlife sightings, tranquility and wonderful scenic forest walks.